Question: Wouldn't it be nice if you could easily shrink your tablespace?

 What did we learn today?

-Using the tablespace_shrink procedure is an easy way to reorganize objects, so we can reclaim free space in the tablespace.
+Using the shrink_tablespace procedure is an easy way to reorganize objects, so we can reclaim free space in the tablespace.

-• Oracle Database 23c introduces the tablespace_shrink procedure, which simplifies the process of resizing datafiles and organizing objects.
+Oracle Database 23ai introduces the shrink_tablespace procedure, which simplifies the process of resizing datafiles and organizing objects.